tytydraco/yessleep/out/Fine_feathered_foes.md

 I stand in the middle of the cage, turning slowly as I take in every minor detail of my old play space.
 Robin and I must have spent thousands of hours in and out of these cages, playing hide and seek, playing house, talking about our mother.

 “I have one very faded memory of myself, ma, and Robin.
-I lose more of the visuals with each passing year, but I remember the small details.
-I remember this cage in particular,” I gesture around me, “It was filled with about a dozen brilliant white doves.
+I lose more of the visuals each year, but I remember the small details.
+I remember this cage in particular,” I gesture around me, “It was filled with about a dozen white doves.
 I remember my father complaining about it frequently.
 How it cost too much, how he hated cleaning it, and so on.
-Anyway, I remember my mom adored the doves.
+Anyway, my mom adored the birds.
 She often hummed as she cleaned the cages, the sound of her voice harmonizing with the coos around her.
 Robin and I were there too, following her around, relishing in the presence of this mystical woman that reigned supreme in our minds.
 Ma, mom, mother.
 Nothing felt half as good as having her home.”

 My leg muscles grow weak and I feel myself buckling a bit, my ankle struggling to sustain the weight of my upright stance.
 Jonah rushes over, lowering his head to get through the short entrance of the cage.
 He is at my side in an instant, and I lean into him.

 “Ma would have us gather the feathers off the ground.
 She would help us too.
 The three of us would collect the white feathers, fill a bucket with water, and wash them out.
 Then ma would use them to make something beautiful, like a purse or a pen.
-I know she once made Robin a lovely straw hat that she lined with the feathers we cleaned together.
+I know she once made Robin a lovely straw hat that she lined with the feathers.
 I don’t remember this part, but Robin insists ma always told us to follow the birds.
 In times of trouble and darkness, for when she wasn’t around, we were supposed to follow her white doves.
 That’s why we spent so much of our childhood playing in these cages.
 It helped us feel close to her in some way.”

 I’m about to segue into the present, into my stay with Robin on that very first night, when the cage door slams shut behind us.
 A large rain cloud appears on the horizon, edging closer to obscure the sun.